huaihuaiweng/CS6400-project/README.md

 Run the cells in relational_db_upload.ipynb
 Run the cells in relational_paper_db.ipynb

+relational_paper_db.ipynb was utilized for our local testing of queries and does not need to be run for data preprocessing

 Note that the collections referenced in the vector DB already exist in the current GitHub

 ### Running the Project